Bringing Mindfulness to Mealtime

-The goal of mindful eating is simple: To pay attention to the purpose of what you’re eating; the texture, taste and smell of food; and how you feel when you eat.
-The result: A true consciousness that creates otherwise-missed moments when you consider how well your choices are nourishing you, if they are truly satisfying, and if you’re eating out of hunger or for some other reason (like boredom or sadness).
+The goal of mindful eating is simple: to pay attention to the purpose of what you’re eating; the texture, taste, and smell of food; and how you feel when you eat.
+The result is a true consciousness of how well your dietary choices are nourishing you, if they are truly satisfying, and what your motivation is for choosing them.

-Being aware of the large bowl of chips you’re about to snack on at a party can trigger you to assess if the crudité might be a better choice.
+Being aware of the large bowl of chips you’re about to snack on at a party can give you pause to assess if the crudité might be a better option.
 Relishing the sweetness of a pear may make it suddenly seem as satisfying as a candy bar.
-Acknowledging your full stomach may render that “must have” snack unnecessary…and so on.
-Just as important, the mindful eating approach helps bring pleasure to meals, as you tune into (and perhaps even rediscover) all the joys healthy food can bring your senses.
+Acknowledging your full stomach may render that “must-have” snack unnecessary, and so on.
+Just as important, the mindful eating approach helps bring pleasure to meals, as you tune in to (and perhaps even rediscover) all the joys healthy food can bring to your senses.

-Many of the factors that have gotten in the way of us eating mindfully—packed schedules, the lure of the television—also coincide with us treating the act of nourishing ourselves less and less like a sacred ritual.
-To make mindful eating come easier, and soon become second nature, try these mealtime-honoring strategies:
+Many of the factors that have gotten in the way of us eating mindfully, like packed schedules or the lure of the television and other screens, coincide with a shift in how we treat the act of nourishing ourselves; it’s becoming less and less like a sacred ritual.
+Try these mealtime-honoring strategies to help mindful eating come easier, and soon they’ll become second nature:

-Watching a movie, checking your phone, surfing the web on your tablet—multi-tasking while eating may seem like a good use of time, but research shows that people consume more when they are doing other things.
-Eating can easily become an automatic task—you don’t need to think too much to accomplish it—while reading your e-mails, for example, requires more of your attention.
+Watching a movie, checking your phone, surfing the web on your tablet – multitasking while eating may seem like a good use of time, but research shows that people consume more when they are doing other things.
+Eating can easily become an automatic task, while reading your emails, for example, requires more of your attention.
 When focus shifts from your meal, it’s difficult to be mindful of what you’re putting in your mouth.

 Put Down Your Fork

-Take a bite, put down your utensils and close your eyes.
+Take a bite, put down your utensils, and close your eyes.
 Clear your mind and focus on your food.
 Is it cool or warm?
 Is it crunchy or smooth?
 Savory or sweet?
 Then, start chewing, being aware of your movements, and swallow.
-Doing this, and taking a moment before picking up your fork again, helps stop you from eating too fast to register not only the quantity of food you’re eating, but how delicious just a few bites can be.
+Doing this and taking a moment before picking up your fork again, helps prevent you from eating too fast to register not only the quantity of food you’re eating, but how delicious just a few bites can be.
 Thoroughly chewing your food and trying to eat with chopsticks can also help you slow down.

-Deep breathing relaxes the body and mind—a benefit if you find that the stress you carried with you throughout the day translates to blindly speed-eating your dinner once you get home.
-Not only can a few breaths do the trick, but it can also heighten your senses, making the flavors and scents of your food pop.
+Deep breathing relaxes the body and mind.
+Do you find that the stress you carried with you throughout the day translates to blindly speed eating your dinner once you get home?
+Not only can a few breaths help calm you, but it can also heighten your senses, making the flavors and scents of your food pop.

 Think About Where Your Food Comes From

 Food travels an average of 1,500 to 5,000 miles to get your plate.
-By eating locally (or “ground to table”), you not only get the freshest foods, but a stronger appreciation of the time and effort that went into bringing them to you.
-It’s hard not to be more mindful of what you’re eating when you’ve met who grew it at the neighborhood market, or know the town it comes from.
+By eating locally (or “farm to table”), you not only get the freshest foods, but a stronger appreciation of the time and effort that went into bringing them to you.
+It’s hard not to be more mindful of what you’re eating when you’ve met the people who grew your produce at your neighborhood market, or know the town where it was harvested.

-With so much bounty around us, it is easy to take for granted that there will always be food in the house.
+With a bounty of options available to us, it’s easy to take for granted that there will always be food in the house.
 Consider meals as your time to be appreciative of good food and company.
-This simple act of expressing gratitude in thought—or, if you’re spiritual, in prayer—gives your food and mealtimes a new meaning and sense of importance.
+This simple act of expressing gratitude in thought – or, if you’re spiritual, in prayer – gives your food and mealtimes a new meaning and sense of importance.